Attack of the Grey Lantern: Concept album

 While Mansun's singer and songwriter, Paul Draper, admits that Attack of the Grey Lantern is not a fully fledged concept album, it was his intention for it to be one, until he "ran out of steam", labelling the LP "half a concept album – a con album".
 AllMusic referred to the album as a song cycle.
 The majority of the record is centred on the concept of a superhero, known as "The Grey Lantern", in the guise of Draper himself.
 Throughout the album, the hero encounters a number of immoral inhabitants in a fictional English village.

 Well, The Grey Lantern is like a comic-book hero – the album is about this village of people with really disgusting morals and the Grey Lantern sorts them out.
 I suppose the Grey Lantern's me.
 I wouldn't have a cape, but there are definitely characters on the record – Albert Taxloss, Chad, Dark Mavis.
 At the end of the album it all gets resolved and you find Mavis is actually the Stripper Vicar.

 At the time of release, Draper hinted at a possible album sequel, titled "The Return of the Grey Lantern".
 For its American release, the album's running order was re-sequenced, a move which some felt compromised the intended concept, as the song "Stripper Vicar" was replaced with "Take It Easy, Chicken."

 Release

 When Attack of the Grey Lantern was released in February 1997, it charted at No. 1 on the UK Albums Chart.
 The album was preceded by four singles, the first of which "Egg Shaped Fred" was released a year prior.
 "Egg Shaped Fred" was Mansun's début single for Parlophone Records and made No. 37 in the UK.
 The following three singles ("Stripper Vicar", "Wide Open Space", "She Makes My Nose Bleed") all made the top forty each improving of the previous singles' chart position.
 The final single released from the album was "Taxloss" which followed the album in April 1997 and made No. 15.
 In the US, Mansun enjoyed their only chart success with "Wide Open Space" reaching the modest position of No. 25 on the Billboard Modern Rock Tracks chart.

 Critical reception

+NME reviewer Mark Beaumont, while noting that by the album's end "we still haven't the foggiest idea of what Paul Draper is on about", praised Attack of the Grey Lantern as "music for an unrealistically massive film script that verges on the awesome with almost every fondled fret."
+In The Observer, Neil Spencer wrote that although "Mansun's guitar-driven sound veers rather too erratically between Nineties Britpop and Sixties psychedelia, the chime and idiosyncrasy of the songs hold steady, and with a scope that runs from Liverpudlian lovers to transvestite vicars, it's quintessentially English pop."